Children's Literature

 Reach for the Unique!
 Unusual places and situations for children's story characters.

-An important part of writing for children is to brainstorm for great story ideas.
-This is when your writer's notebook comes in handy.
+An important part of writing for children is brainstorming.
+This is when your writer’s notebook comes in handy.
 You could have one page that lists nothing but strange places for your character to be at.
 For example, on a deserted island, at the top of a tower, or in a refugee camp.

-Placing your child-character in a setting one usually doesn't associate with children of your culture will help your muse come up with ideas and actions for your story character.
-It will also entice your reader to learn more, because we all love to read about the unusual aspects of life – those we haven't ourselves experienced.
+By placing your child-character in a setting one usually doesn’t associate with children of your culture, your muse can develop unique ideas and actions for your story character.
+This entices your reader to learn more because we all love to read about the unusual aspects of life – those we haven’t ourselves experienced.

 Here's a list of twenty unusual settings for a children's story.
 Feel free to use any of these, or make your own list: